 Nursing is one of the most rewarding and challenging professions you can choose.
-Beyond the personal satisfaction of treating patients with care and compassion, few professions give you as many choices of where (and when) to work, areas of specialization, and opportunities for advancement.
+Beyond the personal satisfaction of treating patients with care and compassion, the nursing profession often provides many choices of where (and when) to work, areas of specialization, and opportunities for advancement.

 The 3:2 Pre-Nursing Articulation with the University of Maryland School of Nursing

 Students may earn a bachelor’s degree from Washington College and then earn a bachelor of science in nursing degree (BSN) from the University of Maryland School of Nursing (UMDSON).
 This dual-degree program requires five years of study.
 The first three years are spent at Washington College fulfilling the general education requirements, requirements for a major, and the prerequisites for entrance into the school of nursing.
 Then, students enter the “Traditional Baccalaureate Program” at the University of Maryland which takes two years.
 Once matriculated to UMDSON, students’ successful completion of their first year will satisfy the requirements for a bachelor’s degree from Washington College.
 The successful completion of the second year at UMDSON will earn the student a BSN.

 Pre-Nursing 4-Year Option

 Students interested in pursuing a career in nursing can also earn a four-year bachelor’s degree at Washington College while completing the prerequisite courses for nursing school.
 Following graduation, students can attend nursing school elsewhere to earn a bachelor’s degree through an accelerated bachelor of science in nursing degree (BSN) program or choose a direct entry master of science in nursing degree (MSN) program.